Akash-27022002/NewsApi/README.md

 ### Dark Mode
 - Implemented a switch button in the drawer layout to enable and disable dark mode.
 - Users can open and close the drawer layout via the toolbar.
+-
+### Architecture
+- Followed the MVVM (Model-View-ViewModel) architecture pattern for better code organization and separation of concerns.

+### Theme Storage
+- Used Preferences to store the theme settings, allowing users to select and persist their preferred theme.

+### Notification Permissions
+- Implemented notification feature requires user permission to show notifications.

 ### Future Scope
 - Implementation of bookmarking feature.